aboutus

 SB 1, 75th Texas Legislature (1997), requires groundwater conservation districts governed by Chapter 36, Texas Water Code, to submit management plans for certification by the Texas Water Development Board.
 The management plans must specifically address the following management goals as applicable:

-1. Provision for the most efficient use of groundwater2.Control and prevention of the waste of groundwater
+1. Providing the most efficient use of groundwater

 The management plans must also identify the performance standards and management objectives under which each district will operate to achieve their management goals.